Allocations

 A local government body, often a council department, responsible for managing land use and development in a specific area.
 Its functions include deciding on planning applications, preparing and implementing local plans, and enforcing planning policies to ensure that development is sustainable and balances economic, environmental and social considerations.

-Lower Layer Super Output Areas (LSOAs)
+Lower Layer Super Output Area (LSOA)

-Deprivation in England (2025)..
+See Deprivation in England (2025)..

 National Character Area (NCA)

 A distinctive and recognisable unit of England's landscape, defined by a unique sense of place resulting from its specific natural, cultural and economic features.
 NCAs follow the natural lines of the landscape, rather than administrative boundaries like counties, making them a useful framework for planning and decision making for landscape and environmental projects.
 There are 159 NCAs in England, and each has a detailed profile outlining its characteristics and how it functions and can be sustained.
-See National Character Area Profiles.

 Parcel